kubernetes-retired/kubefed/docs/userguide.md

 [helm chart configuration](https://github.com/kubernetes-sigs/kubefed/tree/master/charts/kubefed#configuration)
 to configure parameters for leader election to tune for your environment (the defaults should be sane for most environments).

+## Limitations
+### Immutable Fields
+Federation API does not implement immutable fields in the federated resource yet.

+A kubernetes resource field can be patched during runtime to change the resource specification.
+But the immutable field is not allowed to be modified after the resource was created.

+For federated resource, `spec.template` defines target resource specification.
+You can change any fields in runtime.
+Federation API does not check attribute of any fields.
+So, it accepts the request even it tries to change an immutable field for the target resource.
+For example, `spec.completions` is an immutable field of a job resource.
+You cannot change it after job resource is created.
+But you can change `spec.template.spec.completions` of the federated job resource.
+However, the changed value does not propagate to member clusters.

+Immutable field is planned to be supported after beta.